acpfog/linux-notes/network_configuration_fedora.md

 GATEWAY=192.168.0.1
 ```

-Append a line with a DNS server address to `/etc/resolv.conf`
+Append a line with the DNS server IP address to `/etc/resolv.conf`

 ```console
 nameserver 192.168.0.1